oroinc/documentation/crm/book/data_api.rst

 POST
 """"

-The POST verb is most often utilized to *create* new resources.
+The POST method is most often utilized to *create* new resources.
 In particular, it's used to create subordinate resources.
 That is, subordinate to some other (e.g. parent) resource.
 In other words, when creating a new resource, POST to the parent and the service takes care of associating the new resource with the parent, assigning an ID (new resource URI), etc.